jorkypoo/gelbooru_dl/README.md

 it's ok to put this program right in ur pictures folder, it creates it's own folder to save images to; separate from ur own, preventing overwrites
 HOWEVER, be warned this program can overwrite files inside the dl_temp directory. don't come whinging to me if that happens, ur meant to move them out after

+this program also does not work with video files, you'll encounter a PIL error. working on this? no. i'm jacking my shit off HARD rn. maybe later...

 ==================== USAGE ====================

 python3 path/to/gelbooru_dl.py [naming option] [tags]